hmiedema9/xm-labs-manageengine/README.md

     * If the xMattersEvent.bat is successfully executed, the batch file will create a xMattersLog.txt in the `[SDP_HOME]/integration/custom_scripts/` directory.

 2. xMattersEvent.bat executing the Integration Agent.
     * If the xMattersEvent.bat is successfully being invoked, the xMattersLog.txt will display the submission to the Integration Agent.
-If there appears to be no logging in the Integration Agent indicating that a submission is occurring.
 The command can be pasted into the CMD or executed by right-clicking the batch file.
 This will require updating the batch file to contain a miscellaneous work order id.

 3. Integration Agent communicating with ManageEngine to retrieve the full request details
     * This can be observed and resolved be reviewing the Integration Agent logging